SAP/spartacus-docs/_pages/using/commerceorg/disabling-commerce-organization-entities.md

 ## Warning When Disabling Units

-Many Commerce Organization entities are connected through units.
+Many Commerce Organization entities are connected through (or "owned by") units.
 For this reason, if you disable a unit, all children of the unit and related entities are disabled, including users, cost centers, and budgets.

+For example, if:
+- Unit A contains/owns User A, Budget B, Cost Center C
+- Budget B is assigned to Cost Center C

+If you disable Unit A, then User A, Budget B, and Cost Center C are all disabled.

+However, the budget would not be disabled in this situation:
+- Budget B is "owned" by Unit Z instead of Unit A
+- Budget B is still assigned to Cost Center C

+If you disabled Unit A, Budget B remains active because it's owned by Unit Z. The assignemt to Cost Center C has no effect here.

 A warning message is displayed when disabling entities.